bhavinibadgujar/AI-EPC-Platform/README.md

 | Supply Chain Intelligence | 🔧 Scaffolded | Frontend route exists; agent logic not fully wired |
 | Commissioning Copilot | 🔧 Scaffolded | Planned for post-hackathon development |

-> **Honesty note:** Scaffolded modules have frontend routes and partial backend structure but were not fully validated within the hackathon window.
+> **note:** Scaffolded modules have frontend routes and partial backend structure but were not fully validated within the hackathon window.
 They are not claimed as working features.

 ---